abiswas3/sportsMaths/NewRankings/main.md

 I'm also not sure how this could affect an upcoming pro who is low on funds or athletes that are not from the Eu/USA.
 There is measurably less value in racing smaller races now.
 Empirically if you looked at races in 2023, there is not that many high valued races in Oceania, Asia or Africa (though there is likely not a high supply of athletes from these places yet).
 The potential unfairness of older systems acted like a regularising feature for the athletes with less access.
 They could only beat the athletes in races they had access to and could still somehow earn a small living by appearing to be ranked high.
 [Journalists have also noted](https://twitter.com/Timheming/status/1627706043579916288?s=20) that the sports focus is really on the top athletes and making sure they are fairly compensated.
 This seems in line with the trend in other sports like football where the star players are bought and sold for incredibly high wages and the lower league athletes have second jobs.

 All in all, as far as the rankings are concerned, the maths is cut and dry.
 The system heavily biases towards athletes that show up and race the races deemed "big" by the establishment.
 Showing up to big races and doing "ok"[^10] is more important than doing "very well" in smaller races.
 If everyone is present, sorting by finish position gives you a fair ranking.
-The SOF is a constant offset for everyone and the $\Delta$ gains from time are monotone with finish position.
-So the ranking is basically just your finish position.
-For the athletes that could not make at least 3 of the big races -- you can make pennies on the dollar by going to other races.
+The SOF is a constant offset for everyone and the $\Delta$ gains from time are monotone with finish position. **So the final ranking is essentially just your finish position in the the biggest races of the year**.
+The points allotments makes it impossible to have a meaningful score unless you get into the races the PTO have declared to be important.
+Just like your and my average day job, Triathlon now has upper management.
+They want you to do what they think is good for you and you shall be penalised for not following.
+Hospitals and schools have such structure.
+Big money sports like NBA and EPL have such structure.
+There is nothing morally questionable about such a system.
+It's just that triathlon is now closer to EPL than it was to ultra running.
+For the athletes that could not make at least 3 of the big races -- you can still make pennies on the dollar by going to other races.
 But likely say goodbye to your hopes of a top 20 finish.

 [^5]: If I remember correctly, this was an intentional goal for the PTO.
 To make triathlon more like the ATP or WTA circuit.